mozillascience/friendly-github/TEMPLATES/postassess.md

 **4. _After the break_, the workshop moved at a pace that made it easy for me to learn and participate.**
 1-5
 Strongly disagree - Strongly agree
 Why or why not?

-**5. I feel comfortable working with the basics of GitHub for project management after this workshop.**
+**5. I understand the purpose and possible uses of GitHub.**
 1-5
 Strongly disagree - Strongly agree
 Why or why not?

-**6. I achieved the goals I wanted to achieve by taking this workshop.**
+**6. I feel comfortable working with the basics of GitHub for project management after this workshop.**
 1-5
 Strongly disagree - Strongly agree
 Why or why not?

-**What concept/s were most challenging to understand?**
+**7. I achieved the goals I wanted to achieve by taking this workshop.**
+1-5
+Strongly disagree - Strongly agree
+Why or why not?

+**8a.
+The topics taught today that were most useful to me were... (check all that apply)
+- GitHub and how it's used
+- How, why, and when to work openly vs privately
+- Hands on forking & editing the README
+- Learning the lingo
+- Small group work on data management course
+- Projects and other "social" features
+- Gh-pages
+- Other...

-**Other GitHub topics I'd like to learn more about are...**
+**8b.
+GitHub topics I'd like to learn more about are...**

+**8c.
+What concept/s were most challenging to understand?**

-**Would you recommend this workshop to others?**
+**9. Would you recommend this workshop to others?**

-**Anything else you'd like to share with us?**
+**10. Anything else you'd like to share with us?**